MisterV111/VoiceScribeStudio/README.md

 ## Contributing

+**VoiceScribe Studio** is proprietary software owned by INSPIRED CREATIVE GROUP INC.

+Contributions are only accepted from authorized collaborators.
+If you're interested in contributing to the project, please contact INSPIRED CREATIVE GROUP INC. to discuss partnership opportunities.

-Contributions are welcome!
-Please follow standard GitHub fork & pull request procedures, targeting the relevant development branch (e.g., `phase-2-features`).
+For authorized contributors, please follow standard GitHub procedures, targeting the relevant development branch (e.g., `phase-2-features`).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This software is proprietary and owned by **INSPIRED CREATIVE GROUP INC.** All rights reserved.

+**VoiceScribe Studio** is licensed under a proprietary license agreement.
+Unauthorized copying, distribution, modification, or commercial use is strictly prohibited without explicit written permission from INSPIRED CREATIVE GROUP INC.

+For licensing inquiries, please contact INSPIRED CREATIVE GROUP INC.

+See the [LICENSE](LICENSE) file for complete terms and conditions.

 ## Acknowledgments